status-im/specs/status-whisper-usage-spec.md

 The supported codes:
 `1`: means time sync error which happens when an envelope is too old or created in the future (the root cause is no time sync between nodes).

 The drawback of sending message confirmations is that it increases the noise in the network because for each sent message, a corresponding confirmation is broadcasted by one or more peers.
+To limit that, both Batch Acknowledge packet (`0x0b`) and Message Response packet (`0x0c`) are not broadcasted to peers of the peers, i.e. they do not follow epidemic spread.

+In the current Status network setup, only Mailservers support message confirmations.
+A client posting a message to the network and after receiving a confirmation can be sure that the message got processed by the Mailserver.
+If additionally, sending a message is limited to non-Mailserver peers, it also guarantees that the message got broadcasted through the network and it reached the selected Mailserver.

 ## Whisper V6 extensions